Capture of Marine Life

-Few visitors to dolphin shows or dolphinaria (aquariums with dolphins or other cetaceans) pause to consider where the animals came from.
-Those who do may believe they are rescued animals, or ones born in captivity.
-Though occasionally true, most often this is not the case.
-Breeding cetaceans in captivity is difficult, and most whales and dolphins currently in captivity were taken by force - not rescued - from the wild.
-Even for bottlenose dolphins and orcas - the only two species for which there has been some limited breeding success - self-sustaining breeding populations do not exist, and "new blood" is needed from the wild to supplement the gene pools.
+Few visitors to dolphinariums (aquariums, theme parks, or tourist attractions with dolphins or other cetaceans used in shows or swim-with encounters) pause to consider where the animals came from.
+Those who do may believe they are rescued animals or were born in captivity.
+Though often true, there are regions where this is rarely the case.
+Captive breeding of cetaceans is difficult, and many whales and dolphins currently in captivity around the world were deliberately captured—not rescued—from the wild.
+Even for bottlenose dolphins, orcas, and beluga whales—the three species for which there has been some breeding success—self-sustaining breeding populations do not exist, and "new blood" is needed from the wild to supplement gene pools.

-Dolphins and other small whales are captured from the wild every year for confinement in aquariums.
+Dolphins and other small cetaceans are still captured from the wild for confinement in dolphinariums; despite what the dolphinariums say, this practice is not a thing of the past.
 Captures are inhumane and often very violent, with animals routinely injured and killed in the struggle to subdue and separate an animal from his or her family unit.
-Fear, panic and flight are natural responses to any animal being hunted, chased, trapped and roughly handled.
-Mortality rates for bottlenose dolphins have been found to increase six-fold immediately after a capture.
+Fear, panic and flight are natural responses by any animal being hunted, chased, trapped, and roughly handled.
+The mortality risk for bottlenose dolphins increases six-fold immediately after a capture.

 Capture Methods

-There are several different techniques for capturing cetaceans, depending on the species and the depth of the water.
-The most popular capture method is by seine net - a large fishnet that is positioned vertically in the water column with weights at the bottom and floats at the top.
-The seine is used in conjunction with a high speed boat or boats to chase a pod of animals into shallow waters and encircle them.
-The net is then closed around the animals and pulled very tightly.
-The animals thrash around and often become entangled or drown.
+Various techniques are used to capture cetaceans, depending on the species and the depth of the water.
+The most popular capture method is by seine net—a large fish net that is positioned vertically in the water column with weights at the bottom and floats at the top.
+The seine is used in conjunction with a high-speed boat or boats to chase a pod of animals into shallow waters and encircle them with the net.
+The net is then closed around the animals and pulled very tightly at the bottom, trapping the animals in a “purse.”
+The animals thrash around and may become entangled or drown.
 They are then manhandled into slings and hauled on board a capture vessel or herded into shallow sea cages.

-Hoop nets are also used to capture cetaceans who bow-ride or swim close to boats.
-A hand-held hoop attached to a breakaway net is lowered over the head of the animal and when he moves away he becomes entangled and caught.
-The animal is then hoisted into the boat.
+Hoop nets are also used to capture dolphins who bow-ride or swim close to boats.
+A hand-held hoop attached to a breakaway net is lowered over the head and entangles the animal when he or she moves away.
+The dolphin is then hoisted into the boat.

-Probably the most brutal capture method is the drive hunt [link to small cetacean hunts], whereby pods of animals, once spotted, are chased and driven towards shore using boats and noise.
+Probably the most brutal capture method is the drive hunt, whereby pods of animals, once spotted, are chased and driven toward shore using boats and noise.
 Bays with narrow necks are typically chosen so that once close to shore, a net can be extended across the mouth, cutting off escape.
-Once confined, the exhausted animals are scrutinized for suitability for captivity while the rest are either butchered for meat or occasionally freed to an unknown fate.
+Once confined, the exhausted animals are scrutinized for suitability for captivity while the rest are either butchered for meat and other products, or occasionally freed to an unknown fate.

 Holding and Transport

-Small motor boats are usually used to move animals from the ocean to the shore.
+Small motorboats are usually used to move animals from the ocean to the shore.
 For short distances, animals are transported by trucks in wet slings.
-For long distances, animals are kept in slings and crated and moved by air.
-The physiological effects of confining and moving ocean dwelling animals great distances via pressurized airplanes is unknown.
+For longer distances, animals are kept in slings and crated and moved by air.
+The physiological effects of confining and moving ocean-dwelling animals great distances via ground transport or pressurized airplanes are largely unknown, but the stressful impacts are being documented by an increasing number of studies.

 Times Are Changing

-Live cetacean captures still take place, especially as demand for dolphinaria increases in countries such as China with developing economies.
-However there is a growing awareness that capturing and keeping cetaceans in captivity is inhumane.
+Live cetacean captures still take place, especially as demand for dolphinariums continues in countries with growing economies such as China.
+However, there is a growing awareness that capturing and keeping cetaceans in captivity is inhumane.
 Many countries have banned live captures in their waters, as well as imports, exports and/or captivity altogether.